Vehicle registration plates of Syria: AANES (Rojava)

 There are four general vehicle classifications under AANES jurisdiction, private, commercial, police, and administrative.

 Passenger vehicle plates have a white background and blue text.

 Motorcycle license plates have a reduced size.
 They still show the jurisdiction in both Arabic and Kurdish (but not Syriac).
 They do not show the national identifier "SYR", but do show "B*S" (Northern Syria) regional identifier.
-They consist of a latin letter and 4 digits.
+They consist of a Latin letter and 4 digits.

 Commercial vehicles, such as buses, taxis, and trucks, have license plates with white background and red text.

 Vehicles of security forces, such as Asayish forces and Sutoro forces, have plates that are blue with white text.

 Administrative license plates, issued on municipal and other civilian governmental vehicles (like fire trucks and ambulances), have a green background and white text.

 Historical plates

-Under Ba'athist Syria
+Ba'athist Syria

 The main license plate format in Syria, came into effect in 1997.
-As various regions of broke apart and established local governance independent from the rule of Bashar al-Assad's regime, the widespread use of the national standard across Syrian territory gave way to different regionally-determined standard.
-Nevertheless, up until Fall of the Assad regime in December 2024, this license plate format was the main format being issued in regime-held areas of Syria.
+As various regions of broke apart and established local governance independent from the Ba'athist rule, the widespread use of the national standard across Syrian territory gave way to different regionally-determined standard.
+Nevertheless, up until the fall of the Assad regime in December 2024, this license plate format was the main format being issued in regime-held areas of Syria.

 However, starting from October 2024, Ministry of Transportation under Bashar al-Assad's regime started a process of introduction of a new license plate configuration.
 This license plate configuration is to be only in Latin (using the FE-Schrift font), is to feature the Syrian flag at the time and the country code "SYR".
-The format is to include 7 digits, and governorate name is to be removed.
+The format was to include 7 digits, and governorate name is to be removed.